-"Extra" courses are ones that do not count for degree credit.
-Such courses appear on a student's permanent academic record with the final course mark, and are noted as "EXT", but do not count as accumulated degree credits and are not included in calculating a student's Grade Point Average.
-However, Extra courses may count in other respects, such as to satisfy program requirements or breadth requirements.
+Extra courses appear on a student's academic record with a final course mark and are noted as "EXT".
+Extra courses do not count for degree credit and are not included in calculating a student's Grade Point Average.
+However, Extra courses may count in other respects, such as to satisfy program requirements or Breadth Requirements.

-Each course with a passing mark or CR counts for credit towards a degree unless:
+Each course with a mark of 50% or higher/CR counts for credit towards a degree unless:

-- the course repeats work previously taken, either the same course taken over again (see 2. below) or the course lists as an exclusion another that has already been completed (see 3. below)
+- the course lists as an exclusion another course that has already been completed (see 2. below)